-In this tutorial we will show you how to install and configuration of Glances System Monitoring on your CentOS 7 server.
-For those of you who didn’t know, Glances is a free software (licensed under LGPL) to monitor your GNU/Linux or BSD operating system from a text interface.
-Using it you can monitor CPU, Load Average, Memory, Network Interfaces, Disk I/O, File System spaces utilization, mounted devices, total number of active processes and top processes.
+In this tutorial, we will show you how to install and configuration of Glances System Monitoring on your CentOS 7 server.
+For those of you who didn’t know, Glances is free software (licensed under LGPL) to monitor your GNU/Linux or BSD operating system from a text interface.
+Using it you can monitor CPU, Load Average, Memory, Network Interfaces, Disk I/O, File System spaces utilization, mounted devices, the total number of active processes, and top processes.
 There are many interesting options available in Glances.
-One of the main features is that you can set thresholds (careful, warning and critical) in a configuration file, and information will be shown in colors which indicates the bottleneck in the system.
-Glances uses the library libstatgrab to retrieve information from your system and it is developed in Python.
+One of the main features is that you can set thresholds (careful, warning, and critical) in a configuration file, and information will be shown in colors that indicate the bottleneck in the system.
+Glances use the library libstatgrab to retrieve information from your system and it is developed in Python.

 Glances will display:

-- Memory information including RAM, swap, and free memory.
+- Memory information includes RAM, swap, and free memory.

 - The average CPU load of your system.

-- CPU information like user related application, system programs and idle programs.
+- CPU information like user-related applications, system programs, and idle programs.

-- Total number of active and sleeping processes.
+- A total number of active and sleeping processes.

 - Download and upload rates of your network connections.

 - Disk I/O read and write details.